Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 This is a great example of telling and showing your church members how to give.

-Don’t make your giving page cluttered.
+Don’t make your donation page cluttered.

 Focus on your main point (what’s called a call to action).